-Toxicology is the study of adverse effects of chemicals on living organisms.
-Toxicity tests are conducted on laboratory animals to ascertain the toxic effects of chemicals and their applicability to humans.
+Toxicology is the study of adverse effects of chemicals on living organisms.495 Toxicity tests are conducted on laboratory animals to ascertain the toxic effects of chemicals and their applicability to humans.
 When determining the effects of a chemical toxicological tests examine the dose response relationship.
 Lethal dose 50 (LD50), is a threshold used to determine the lethal effect of a toxic agent on the median or 50% of the population tested.
-Two main principles guide all animal studies: "(1) the effects produced by a compound in laboratory animals, when properly quantified, are applicable to humans, and (2) the exposure of experimental animals to toxic agents in high doses is a necessary and valid method of discovering possible hazards in humans because of the incidence of an effect in a population is greater as the dose or exposure increases."
-Toxicity studies are not designed to characterize whether a chemical is safe but to determine the effects it can produce.
-Toxicity studies are not designed to characterize whether a chemical is
+Two main principles guide all animal studies: "1) the effects produced by a compound in laboratory animals, when properly quantified, are applicable to humans and 2) the exposure of experimental animals to toxic agents in high doses is a necessary and valid method of discovering possible hazards in humans because of the incidence of an effect in a population is greater as the dose or exposure increases."496 Toxicity studies are not designed to characterize whether a chemical is safe but to determine the effects it can produce.497

 Various types of toxicological studies exist to assess a chemical's toxicity.
-When the effects of a new chemical are being analyzed, the first types of studies conducted are acute toxicity studies followed by subchronic and chronic studies (see Table 13).
+When the effects of a new chemical are being analyzed, the first types of studies conducted are acute toxicity studies followed by subchronic and chronic studies (see Table 11).
 The study types are described below.

-Table 13.
+Table 11.
 Typical Duration of Toxicological Studies